TL;DR WordPress uses its own pseudo-cron (

 - Log into your Dashboard, navigate to Settings > General, and click on it.

-- Find the Timezone option, select your correct timezone from the dropdown menu, and click Save Changes at the bottom of the page.
+- Find the Timezone option, select your correct timezone from the dropdown menu, and click Save Changes.

 2. Clear Your WordPress Cache

-If you use WordPress caching plugins to store static site versions for better performance, cached versions can interfere with scheduled tasks like publishing posts.
-Here’s how to clear your WordPress cache to resolve the Missed Schedule error:
+Caching plugins store static versions of your site for performance, but a stale cache can interfere with scheduled task triggers.
+Here’s how to clear your WordPress cache:

 - Log into your WordPress Dashboard, navigate to your caching plugin (e.g., WP Super Cache, W3 Total Cache) and click on it.

-- Look for an option to clear or purge the cache, typically found in the plugin settings or dashboard, and click on it.
+- Look for the option to clear or purge the cache — typically in the plugin’s settings or dashboard — and click it.

-After clearing the cache, visit your site to ensure it was purged.
-Try scheduling a post again to see if the Missed Schedule error occurs.
+After clearing the cache, visit your site to confirm it was purged.
+Schedule a test post a few minutes into the future and check whether it publishes on time.

 3. Increase WordPress Memory Limit